ttulttul/ComfyUI-FlowMatching-Inverter/README.md

 Generates smooth octave-based Perlin noise and adds it to the latent.
 Tune the base frequency, octaves, persistence, and lacunarity to decide whether you want broad undulations or fine stippling, and choose between shared or per-channel fields for subtle colour-channel offsets.

+### Latent Simplex Noise

+Produces layered simplex noise—Perlin's successor—for isotropic, artifact-free texture.
+Frequency, octaves, persistence, and lacunarity work just like the Perlin node, while `temporal_mode` lets you keep the same pattern across video frames (`locked`) or reseed each frame (`animated`).

+### Latent Worley Noise

+Synthesises cellular Worley (Voronoi) patterns by scattering seeded feature points.
+Adjust the point count, distance metric, and jitter to morph between cracked clay, reptilian scales, or bubbly foams.
+Combine with animated mode to introduce evolving cellular motion in video latents.

+### Latent Reaction-Diffusion

+Runs a Gray–Scott reaction-diffusion simulation in latent space to generate self-organising Turing patterns.
+Feed, kill, and diffusion controls expose the classic Gray–Scott parameter space; `temporal_mode` toggles between a single locked pattern and re-simulating per frame.

+### Latent Fractal Brownian Motion

+Wraps any of the base noise primitives (simplex, Perlin, or Worley) in an fBm stack to build rich multi-scale detail.
+Combine frequency, octaves, persistence, and lacunarity to decide how aggressively the layers accumulate, and pick Worley for cellular fBm, Perlin for smooth ridges, or simplex for organic grain.

 ### Latent Swirl Noise

 Warps the latent around one or more seeded vortices using `grid_sample`.
 Choose between a global grid (shared across channels) or per-channel grids, set the fraction of channels to affect, and control vortex count, rotation, falloff radius, centre jitter, and blend to inject painterly whirlpools or gentle twisting motion where you want it.